FC-Richard-Chen/V-Screening-OPV/README.md

 random forest (RF) models.
 The resulting ensemble learning algorithm might open up a new opportunity for more precise, high-throughput virtual screening of conjugated polymers for OPV devices.

 You will find two jupyter notebook files in this repository.
-Thr modelling details can be found in the first file, "Model.ipynb".
+The modelling details can be found in the first file, "Model.ipynb".
 Note the raw data used in the models was published by a paper, entitled "Computer-Aided Screening of Conjugated Polymers for Organic Solar Cell: Classification by Random Forest", by Nagasawa et al. [J. Phys.
 Chem.
 Lett. vol. 9, pp. 2639-2646, 2018].

 After the model was ready.
 We test it by using the other dataset obtained from the paper, “The Harvard organic photovoltaic dataset”, by Lopez et al. [Sci.
 Data vol. 3, Art. no. 160086, 2016].
 The code is in the second file, "Prediction.ipynb".
+Note that all the data (not split data) is used for building the model for prediction.